 This project aims to reassess the coinage of the Regnum Italiae in the years between the Carolingian conquest (773/4) and the dawn of the coronation of Otto I of Saxony (961).
 The need was raised while working on the first volume of the catalogue of the coins of Milan kept in the collection of Victor Emmanuel III of Savoy at the Museo Nazionale Romano.
 On that occasion, it was realised that the reference publications were obsolete, that there were conflicts of opinion between authors and that inadequate attention had been paid to coin finds, particularly single finds.

-Therefore, a research project was started with the aim, in its initial stages, of taking an objective census of all the data relating to the known coins, both in public and private collections, and to the monetary finds, to have an up-to-date and reliable dataset from which more specific studies could be carried out.
+Therefore, a research project was started with the aim, in its initial stages, of taking an objective inventory of all the data relating to the known coins, both in public and private collections, and to the monetary finds, to have an up-to-date and reliable dataset from which more specific studies could be carried out.

 Data have been collected on over 4,000 coins and over 400 finds, many of which still unpublished.